SumZer0-git/EDAPGui/readme.md

  * Have seen a few cases where after doing refueling, depending on ship acceleration, we don't get away from Sun far enough before engaging FSD and can over heat

-## Elite Dangerous, Role Play and Autoplit
+## Elite Dangerous, Role Play and Autopilot
 * I am a CMDR in the Elite Dangerous universe and I have a trusty Diamondback Explorer
 * In my travels out into the black I have become frustrated with my flight computers abilities.
 I don't want to stay up hours and hours manually performing Sun avoidance just to jump to the next system.